citp/privacy-policy-historical/w/we/wea/wearfigs.com.md

-> *The following text is extracted and transformed from the wearfigs.com privacy policy that was archived on 2014-05-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140514182309id_/http%3A//www.wearfigs.com/pages/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wearfigs.com privacy policy that was archived on 2014-11-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141125083233id_/http%3A//www.wearfigs.com/pages/privacy) for the most accurate reproduction.*

-# Privacy – 100% Awesome Medical Apparel
+# Privacy – FIGS

 **FIGS Privacy Policy**